cgomez2589/alfresco-snowbound-integration/README.md

-This provide an integration between the Alfresco Share collaboration UI and the Snowbound VirtualViewer. http://www.alfresco.com/ http://www.snowbound.com/
+This project provides an integration between the Alfresco Share collaboration UI and the Snowbound VirtualViewer. http://www.alfresco.com/ http://www.snowbound.com/